hu6360567/backup_plugin/README.md

 For normal workflow, genDevConfig generates device profile once everyday, Cricket collects data every 15 minutes.
 Also backup collected data once everyday.

 Besides that, we also need to backup network configuration.
-So we decide to develop a plugin in genDevConfig to backup the device configuration when it generates device profile.
+So we decide to develop a plugin for genDevConfig to backup the device configuration when it generates device profile.